-The amortization related to incremental costs to obtain contracts recorded in "Advertising and promotion" under "General and administrative expense" account in the interim condensed consolidated statement of income amounted to \$\mathbb{P}47\$ million for the year ended December 31, 2021 (see Notes 27)
+The amortization related to incremental costs to obtain contracts recorded in "Advertising and promotion" under "General and administrative expense account in the interim condensed consolidated statement of income amounted to \$\mathbb{P}47\$ million for the year ended December 31, 2021.

-No impairment loss was recognized in 2022 and 2021.
+No impairment loss was recognized in 2021 and 2020.